cklokmose/warpmind/README.md

 - **`examples/`** - Real working examples to learn from
 - **`tests/`** - Comprehensive test suite (71 tests, all passing)

-This lets advanced users work on the modular source code while keeping it simple for users who just want to use the library!
+This lets advanced users work on the modular source code while keeping it simple for users who just want to use the library.

 ## License